A First-Timer’s Guide to Sardinia

 Liscia Ruja Beach Day

 The beaches in Sardinia are among the most beautiful in the world.
-I spent the day at Liscia Ruja, the longest beach on the Costa Smeralda and one of the island’s most spectacular stretches of coastline.
+I took the hotel transfer to Liscia Ruja around 1 PM, the longest beach on the Costa Smeralda and one of the island’s most spectacular stretches of coastline.
 I had lunch at White Beach Club before renting one of their sun loungers for the afternoon.
+Pro Tip: if you request one of the unserviced sunbeds, it’s around 1/5th the price.

 Phi Beach Sunset & Dinner

-In the evening, I headed to the iconic Phi Beach, an open-air venue famous for its sunset views, music, and nightlife.
+In the evening, I headed to the iconic Phi Beach around 6:30 PM, an open-air venue famous for its sunset views, music, and nightlife.
 I had dinner at Nammos, where the live music, lively atmosphere, and front-row view of the sunset made for an unforgettable evening.
+The food was mid but the views were unmatched.

 San Pantaleo